 Community Place Café

-When there is a fifth Monday of the month GCC provides lunch for the approximately 60 people who come to The Community Place Café, located at the Hyattsville United Methodist Church.
-After church service the day before, we gather in the church kitchen to make 180 sandwiches which we serve on Monday together with hearty soup and chili, tortilla chips, cookies, juice and water.
+When there is a fifth Monday of the month, GCC members provide lunch for the approximately 60 people who come to The Community Place Café, located at the Hyattsville United Methodist Church.
+After church service the day before, we gather in the church kitchen to make 180 sandwiches which we serve on Monday together with hearty soup and chili, tortilla chips, cookies, juice, and water.

 Help By Phone Grocery